Gospel: Mark 12:38-44

 A closer reading of the text revealed Jesus did not speak of their position and power.
 No, Jesus attacked the scribes for their love of the limelight.
 He slammed their love of reputation and implied they cheated the poorest of the poor ("houses of the widows") for their own gain and the gain of their benefactors, the wealthy.
 On the heels of last week's study about the Great Commandment (Mark 12:28-34), the words of Jesus had a special sting.
 What did the leaders love more, popularity or service?
 Self or God?
 The actions of the scribes said it all.

 41 Having sat opposite the (collection) box of the treasury, HE was watching how the crowd threw coins into the treasury box.
 Many rich (people) were throwing in many (coins).
 42 Having approached, a poor widow threw in two small coins, which is a quadrans.
 43 Having called together HIS disciples, HE said to them, "Amen, I say to you that this poor widow threw in more than all those throwing (money) into the treasury box (put together).
 44 For all those threw in from their abundance.
-But this one out her need threw in everything she had, her whole means of support."
+But this one out of her need threw in everything she had, her whole means of support."

 12:40 "Having sat opposite the (collection) box of the treasury" This box was one of thirteen placed at the outer entrance to the Temple building (the "Court of Women").
 These boxes were collectively known as the "treasury."

-"Many rich (people) were throwing in many (coins)" The text implies continual action.
+"Many rich (people) were throwing in many (coins)" The text implies continuous action.
 Instead of putting in all the money at once, the rich would take their time, put in one coin after another, and make a show of their offering.

 12:41 "two small coins" is literally "two lepta," the smallest coins in circulation at the time.
 96 lepta made up on denarius (the denarius was one day's wage).
 These two small coins would be overlooked in a collection as two pennies.